 It is often very hard to tell when a girl is ovulating.
 She can conceive for up to 5 or 6 days before she ovulates and 1 or 2 days after.
 Because teens often have irregular periods, it makes predicting ovulation much harder.
 Even girls who usually have regular cycles can have irregular timing of ovulation from things like stress or illness.
 Fertility awareness requires a commitment to monitoring body changes, keeping daily records, and not having sex during the fertile period.

 When Should I Call the Doctor?

 Someone who uses fertility awareness should call the doctor if she:

 - has a change in the smell or color of vaginal discharge

 - has pain during sex

-Emergency contraception is a way to prevent pregnancy after unprotected sex; for example, if a condom breaks or slips off during sex.
-It is also available to teens who are forced to have unprotected sex.Read More
+Emergency contraception is a way to prevent pregnancy after unprotected sex; for example, if a condom breaks or slips off during sex.Read More